 Plunder Planet – a mobile exercise game

 Can you imagine a game that changes its level of difficulty according to your heart rate?
-Zurich University of the Arts has designed such a game and is using it to research how exercise and gaming can be aligned.
+Zurich University of the Arts and the Swiss game developer Koboldgames GmbH have designed such a game and are using it to research how exercise and gaming can be aligned.
 One of the main objectives of Plunder Planet is to encourage young people to be more physically active.

 The goal of the game is to win points by finding gemstones in a space environment.
 There are villains and attacking rocks, with points lost for each hit taken.
 The game can be played using either a full-body motion controller with buttons or a gesture-based Kinect, which transfers body movements into the game.

 Airheart – a mobile game in the stratosphere

 Airheart for the PS4 console was recently released by Zurich-based Blindflug Studios.
 The objective of this aeroplane game is to help the main character, Amelia, set off from a fictitious cloud city and reach the stratosphere.
 The way there is dangerous and littered with pirates, making the journey increasingly difficult.